jissac/SDCND/Term1/EKF/README.md

 [image0c]: ./imgs/right.jpg "right"

 ### Overview
-Lidar provides position with high accuracy.
-Using the doppler effect, the radar can measure the radial velocity (the component of velocity moving towards or away from the sensor) of a moving object.
-However, the radar has lower spatial accuracy than lidar.
-Sensor fusion allows us to combine both lidar and radar measurements and give us
+The lidar sensor measures position with high accuracy.
+Using the doppler effect, the radar sensor can measure radial velocity (the component of velocity moving towards or away from the sensor) of a moving object.
+However, radar has lower spatial accuracy than lidar.
+Sensor fusion allows us to combine both lidar and radar measurements and gives us a more accurate location and velocity update.

+### The Kalman Filter

 ### Radar Measurments
 The radar provides us with three key measurements: range (rho), bearing (phi), and radial velocity (rho dot).
 This measurement is in the polar coordinate system.